gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Ew."
 Sindy had made a face,
 then hugged her big sister yet again.
+She had been doing a lot of that since their return.
+She had been spending a lot of time in Bots' End, too, playing with Mouse and helping some of the other bots repaint themselves.

 "Hey."
 Maddy elbowed him gently in the ribs.